MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/October.md

 ## Youyin 0.4
 Uses the new [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) 2.0 to provide translations in Bulgarian.
 The site will soon be translated into other languages.

-## Announcing BGKS
-We're announcing [BGKS](https://bgks.madladsquad.com), a website for correcting incorrect grammar, spelling and punctuation.
-It works by using a database of extracts from literature in a given language.
-Using these extracts, tests are generated, where the user has to input the correct form of the word they want to learn.

-Additionally, we have added a punctuation mode that will require the user to input a punctuation character in all spaces between words.

-Beta 0.1 should be available around the beginning of November 2023.

-## Announcing LitTok
-We're announcing [LitTok](https://littok.madladsquad.com), a website for reading books and other types of literature in a TikTok-like format.

-Beta 0.1 should be available around the beginning of January 2024.

 # Misc
 Contrary to popular belief, MadLadSquad is simply an organisation for volunteer projects.
 Because of this, our projects may not always be related to software.